Louisp78/bookshelf/README.md

 # bookshelf
-A wonderful app for rating and find your favorite books !
+Collaborative tool for sharing books with your friends.